jacobvc/Neopixel-Display-System/NeopixelServer/README.md

 # Quick Start
 The system is designed to be completely incremental.
 That is, all you really need is the server itself and a web browser.
-The minimum server is an ESP32 Dev Module and one or more WS2812 8x32 led matrix displays (Compile option, 2 is default).
+The minimum server is an ESP32 Dev Module and one or more WS2812 8x32 led matrix displays (Compile option, 2 wide is default).
 The display(s) need to be connected to GROUND, 5V (VIN), and D32.
 When more than one is used each additional one is simply plugged into the 'out' side of the prior.
 See more about hardware below.